xrzhuang/workshop-ws-05-07-testing/README.md

 ```

 Great!
-So we're being good top down developers.
+So we're being good Test Driven developers.
 Now we can go ahead and write our function viewCountByVideo. 🚀 Go ahead into the `src/youtube-api.js` and add this function before `youtubeSearch`:

 ```javascript
 export const viewCountByVideo = (videoId) => {